maduwatas/Vin-HkE/README.md

 # Vinapp HkE

-Vinapp HkE is an extension implementation for Hammerhead Karroo based on Vin's CORE and the new Hammerhead SDK for its GPS devices.
+Vin HkE is an extension implementation for Hammerhead Karroo based on Vin's CORE and the new Hammerhead SDK for its GPS devices.
 Tested in Hammerhead K2 and K3 devices.
+Vin is an Android training and planning app for cycling with more than 4 years of life and a 5-star rating on Google Play.

 ## Installation